Eat more to lose more: Your portions on the Fast Metabolism Diet

 Q. What’s the minimum amount of veggies I should eat?

 A. I keep saying veggies are unlimited, and they are!
 Eat lots!
 Veggies are essential for fat burning and healing your metabolism.
-At minimum, eat 2 cups of vegetables with meals that require a veggie, and one 1 cup with snacks.
+At the minimum, eat 2 cups of vegetables with meals that require a veggie, and one 1 cup with snacks (where required).

 Q. I’m hungry on Phase 1.
 Should I eat more?